theosotr/cynthia/README.md

 database records with respect to the constraints of the generated queries.

-`Cynthia` currently supports the following popular ORM systems.
+`Cynthia` currently supports the following popular ORM systems

 * [Django](https://www.djangoproject.com/)
 * [SQLAlchemy](https://www.sqlalchemy.org/)